 Apple’s flagship iPhone 11 Pro Max is the best iPhone camera I’ve ever used.
-I can say this without any hesitation after many months of shooting photos and video with it.
-The best looking images I’ve ever captured from a smartphone have come from the iPhone 11 Pro Max.
-I want to share why I think the iPhone 11 Pro Max is the best iPhone camera yet.
+I can say this without any hesitation after many months of shooting photos and video.
+For the latter half of 2019 and most of 2020 it’s produced the best looking images I’ve ever captured from a smartphone.
+Read on to find out why I think the iPhone 11 is the best iPhone camera yet.

 iPhone 11 Pro Max Cinematic Video Test

-This fast turnaround and film like color are thanks to a new color workflow.
+This fast turnaround and film like color are thanks to a new color workflow I’ve been developing.
 This workflow incorporates a custom FiLMiC LogV2 to ARRI LogC transform and the FilmConvert Nitrate plugin in DaVinci Resolve.

 While a color grade is often subjective.
 This is a straight up Kodak 5207 Vision 3 camera stock plus print film emulation.
 The video demonstrates the best of what I’ve been able to achieve in terms of a film look from video shot with the iPhone 11 Pro Max.
 This post workflow is the culmination of two years of experimentation and post production work.
 Filmconvert delivered the final piece of the puzzle with Filmconvert Nitrate.